madyhr/rl_inference_pkg/README.md

 The node `rl_policy_node.py` loads a PyTorch JIT policy located in the `policy/` folder.
 It then uses the joint state feedback from the Motion Stack to forward observations to the policy which in turn outputs actions.
 These actions are then sent to the robots using `JointHandler` and `JointSyncer` (see the Motion Stack documentation for more info on these).

-> **Note**: Currently only the policies for the Hero Vehicle have been implemented and tested, but you could simply define a new one in `policies.py` and change which "legs" to interface with.
+> **Note**: Currently only a policy for the Hero Vehicle have been implemented and tested, but you could simply define a new one in `policies.py` and change which "legs" (in Motion Stack terminology) to interface with.

 ## How to use it